druiz0992/cusnarks/README.md

 # CUSNARKS Overview
-Optimized CUDA implementation of SNARK Groth16 prover based on [snarkjs][] designed with the objective of computing proofs for up to 2^27 number of constraints in only few seconds.
-Cusnarks is expected to work with [circom][] for the generation and compilation of circuits, and with [snarkjs][] for the computation of the trusted setup, witnesses and verification of the proof
+Optimized CUDA implementation of SNARK Groth setup and prover based on [snarkjs][] designed with the objective of computing proofs for up to 2^27 number of constraints very fast.
+Cusnarks is expected to work with [circom][] for the generation and compilation of circuits, and with [snarkjs][] for the computation of the trusted setup, witnesses and verification of the proof.

 Host side has been developed in C/C++/CUDA-C and Python.
-Python is the driving language where proof script is launched.
+Python is the driving language where proof and setup scripts are launched.
 Computation intensive functionality on the host side has been written in C/C++.
 Cython is used to build wrappers around C functions so that they can be called from Python.

 Elliptic curve scalar multiplication and reduction and polynomial multiplication, the heaviest functionality in terms of